lineality/cs-computer-science-curriculum/README.md

 - Design Patterns by the gang of four
 - Algorithms A Functional Programming Approach (Haskel) by Fethi Rabhi and Guy Lapalme

-# Imperative and Functional Languages
+# Imperative vs. Functional Languages

-# Compilers and Interpreters
+# Compilers vs. Interpreters

+# The Era of Object Oriented Programming in Hindsight

 # Sample Starting Point / Starting Lesson